YasafVol/dc20/memory-bank/progress.md

 ## What Works

+- **Character Creation Stages A, B, C Merged:**
+    - The functionality of the original Stage A (Attributes), Stage B (Ancestry), and Stage C (Class) has been successfully merged into a single Svelte page component (`src/routes/character-creator/+page.svelte`).
+    - A new unified API endpoint (`src/routes/api/character/progress/complete/+server.ts`) is implemented to handle saving all data for the merged stages in one request.
+    - The old stage-specific page components and API endpoints have been superseded and moved to a backup directory (`_backup_merge_stages_20250621/`).
+- **Static Rule Data Population Completed:**
+    - The static rule data files (`src/lib/rulesdata/*.ts`) have been fully populated with detailed information for attributes, ancestries, classes, skills, traits, languages, and trades based on the DC20 Beta 0.9.5 rulebook.
-- **Stage 0 (Foundation and UI Setup) Completed:**
+- **Core UI Foundation Completed:**
     - Functional SvelteKit project initialized and configured.
     - TailwindCSS installed and configured with the project's custom theme, verified.
     - The Inter font loaded and applied.
     - Melt UI (`@melt-ui/svelte`) installed, and its preprocessor (`@melt-ui/pp`) correctly configured.
-    - `projectPlan/stage0.md` updated.
+- **Documentation Updated:**
-- The memory bank documentation has been successfully updated to reflect the project plan detailed in the `projectPlan/` directory.
+    - The memory bank documentation (`memory-bank/`) and project plan documents (`projectPlan/`) have been updated to reflect the completed stage merge and static data population.
-- The core technologies, UI design principles, MVP feature scope, data modeling (Prisma schema), key backend logic, key frontend logic, and specific planning decisions for the Level 1 Character Creator MVP have been documented.
+- The core technologies, UI design principles, MVP feature scope, data modeling (Prisma schema), key backend logic, key frontend logic, and specific planning decisions for the Level 1 Character Creator MVP are defined and reflected in the codebase.
-- Detailed plans for Stage A (Attributes) and Stage B (Ancestry) of the character creation wizard have been incorporated into the documentation.
-- Static rule data in TypeScript files (`src/lib/rulesdata/`) has been implemented based on the DC20 Beta 0.9.5 rulebook.

 ## What's Left to Build

-- Implement the frontend Svelte component and logic for Stage A (Attributes).
-- Implement the backend endpoint/Form Action for Stage A data persistence and validation.
-- Implement the frontend Svelte component and logic for Stage B (Ancestry), including the attribute overflow helper panel.
-- Implement the backend endpoint/Form Action for Stage B data persistence and validation.
+- Thoroughly test the merged character creation page and the unified save API endpoint.
+- Address any bugs or issues found during testing.
+- Detail and implement Stage D (Background) of the character creation process.
+- Detail and implement Stage E (Review) of the character creation process.
-- Detail and implement Stage C (Class) of the character creation wizard.
+- Detail and implement Stage F (Equipment) of the character creation process.
-- Implement the backend logic for final character calculation and `CharacterSheetData` creation.
+- Implement the backend logic for final character calculation and `CharacterSheetData` creation upon completion of Stage F.
 - Implement the frontend component for displaying the finalized character sheet.
-- Implement the basic resume functionality using browser `localStorage`.
+- Refine UI/UX based on testing and feedback.
+- Address outstanding technical debt items (see `projectPlan/techDesignDebt.md`).

 ## Current Status

-The project has successfully completed Stage 0 (Foundation and UI Setup).
-The SvelteKit application has a stable and verified UI foundation, including TailwindCSS with the custom theme, the Inter font, and a working Melt UI installation with its preprocessor.
-The core requirements, scope, and technical approach are defined.
-Detailed plans for the first two wizard stages (A and B) are documented.
-The next steps involve translating these plans into code, starting with the implementation of Stage A (Attributes).
+The project has successfully completed the merge of Character Creation Stages A, B, and C into a single page and the full population of static rule data.
+The core UI foundation is stable.
+The next steps involve comprehensive testing of the merged functionality and proceeding with the implementation of the remaining character creation stages (D-F).

 ## Known Issues

-- Stage C of the character creation wizard is not yet detailed in the planning documents.
-- The attribute overflow helper panel logic in Stage B requires careful implementation and testing to ensure correct attribute reallocation and validation.
+- Melt UI SSR compatibility issue with wrapped components (TD-005), leading to the use of standard HTML elements in some parts of the merged page.
+- Outstanding technical debt items are tracked in `projectPlan/techDesignDebt.md`.

 ## Evolution of Project Decisions